-The most famous “conductor” on the Underground Railroad, Harriet Tubman was born and lived in Dorchester County for her first 27 years or so.
-She ended up risking her life again and again to lead dozens of friends and family out of slavery to freedom.
-With plans to place a likeness of Harriet Tubman on the U.S. $20 bill, interest in this American hero has never been greater.
+The most famous “conductor” on the Underground Railroad, Harriet Tubman was born and lived in Dorchester County, Maryland, for her first 27 years or so.
+After she escaped slavery, she returned to the area, risking her life again and again, to lead dozens of friends and family out of slavery to freedom.
+With plans to place a likeness of Harriet Tubman on the U.S. $20 bill and two movies about her life in the works, interest in this American hero has never been greater.

 Experience her story at more than 40 sites along the scenic, self-guided driving tour known as the Harriet Tubman Underground Railroad Byway, which winds for 125 miles through Dorchester and Caroline Counties on Maryland’s Eastern Shore before continuing into Delaware and on to Philadelphia.

 The Byway includes the new Harriet Tubman Underground Railroad Visitor Center, which opened its doors to the public on March 11, 2017.
 This 17-acre park and visitor center has been created by the Maryland Park Service and the National Park Service.
 The visitor center includes 10,000 square feet of exhibit space that shares Tubman’s story in compelling and interactive ways.
 There is also a nature trail and a large outdoor pavilion.

 The Tubman Byway also includes the area where Tubman lived as a child, the place where she was almost killed as a young girl, stops that were part of the Underground Railroad, and more.